Chief Executive Officer and Group Management

 Fees shall be paid as follows: SEK 500,000 to the Chairman of the Board, SEK 380,000 to the Vice Chairman of the Board and SEK 250,000 to each other director appointed by the AGM who is not employed by the Company.
 Total Board fees amount to SEK 1,880,000.
 No fee is paid for work on committees.
 For further details of Board fees, see Note 6 to the Financial Statements.

 Auditor’s fees will be paid according to approved invoice, as directed by the AGM.
 For further details of Auditor’s fees and of fees for non-auditing services, see Note 7 to the Financial Statement.

 Operating organisation and management

-Taken together the Addtech Group consists of approximately 120 independent companies in about 20 countries and acquisitions are an important component of the Group’s growth strategy.
+Taken together the Addtech Group consists of approximately 120 independent companies in about 20 countries.
 Decisions about the companies’ operations are taken close to the market, but from a governance perspective it is important to integrate the acquired company in certain issues of significance to the Group, such as financial reporting, administrative procedures and common core values.

-Each operating company has a board of directors in which the company’s managing director and employees in managerial positions from business areas or business units are represented.
-Within each business area the companies are organised in business units linked to product or market concepts.
-Each company's chief executive officer reports to a business unit manager, who in turn reports to the business area manager.
-Each business area manager reports to the CEO of Addtech AB.
+Each operating company has a board of directors, on which the company's managing director and management employees from business areas or business units are represented.
+Within each business area, the companies are organised in business units linked to product or market concepts.
+Each company's managing director reports to a business unit manager, who in turn reports to the head of business area.
+Each head of business area reports to Addtech AB’s CEO.
 The business areas and business units hold internal board meetings chaired by the CEO and attended by the CFO of Addtech AB, along with the respective head of business area and controller.
 Other salaried employees take part in the business area’s Board meetings to present certain issues or when otherwise judged suitable.